+Middleware also plays a critical role in safety-critical real-time domains such as robotics, telesurgery, and Intensive Care Unit (ICU) monitoring and control, where systems must coordinate multiple hardware and software components under strict timing constraints.
+Laurenzi et al. \cite{laurenzi2023xbot2} introduced XBot2, a middleware framework designed for multi-threaded real-time robotic systems.
+Compared to general-purpose platforms such as the Robot Operating System (ROS), which offer limited real-time guarantees and face challenges with intra-process communication, XBot2 provides improved determinism and modularity through its hardware abstraction layer and real-time execution model.
+Although such domain-specific middleware demonstrates strong performance in tightly coupled, real-time environments, its reliance on Linux-based platforms limits its portability across heterogeneous, distributed systems using other OSs.
+In contrast, DDS-based middleware such as FastDDS prioritizes cross-platform compatibility and scalable distributed communication, making it more suitable for applications like distributed medical decision-support systems, where interoperability, scalability, and deployment flexibility are essential.

-Another important role of middleware, especially in wireless communication systems, is to control real-time data transfer over unstable networks.
-Applications like automated valet parking frequently run in settings where network instability and packet loss are major issues.
-In order to overcome this, Peeck et al. \cite{peeck2021middleware} improved DDS middleware by implementing a retransmission strategy that ranks crucial data according to its temporal significance.
-This offers a benefit that conventional protocols like TCP and UDP cannot match: it guarantees that time-sensitive data is transmitted consistently, even in lossy network conditions.
-Although FastDDS and other DDS methods provide dependable network communication, in extremely unstable networks, their performance may still decrease, requiring such improvements.
-The trade-off between simplicity and the capacity to manage complicated network settings is further highlighted by the fact that simpler systems, such as Snout, are unequipped to meet the demands of large-scale, dispersed communication or the retransmission of crucial data.
+Additionally, middleware plays a critical role in wireless communication systems that require real-time data transfer over unstable networks, such as telemedicine applications in remote areas where network instability and packet loss are common.
+To address these challenges, Peeck et al. \cite{peeck2021middleware} enhanced DDS middleware by introducing a retransmission strategy that prioritizes data based on its temporal significance.
+This approach provides an advantage over conventional transport protocols such as TCP and UDP by improving the delivery of time-sensitive data under lossy network conditions.
+While FastDDS and other DDS implementations offer reliable communication for distributed systems, their performance can still degrade in highly unstable networks, motivating the need for such enhancements.
+This further highlights the trade-off between simplicity and the ability to manage complex network environments, as lightweight solutions such as Snout lack the mechanisms required to support large-scale distributed communication and prioritized data retransmission.